SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_basics.rst

 Commonly Used Selenium Commands
 --------------------------------
 To conclude our introduction of Selenium, we'll show you a few typical Selenium commands.
-These are probably the most commonly used commands for building test.
+These are probably the most commonly used commands for building tests.

 open
    opens a page using a URL.